HazemElmahy/New-Tab-Widgets/README.md

-this is my current custom new tap page on browser
+# My current custom new tap page
-The idea is to have a very simple page where you can make you own html elements and be able to drag them around. asdas
+simple page where you can make you own html elements and be able to drag them around because why not.

+Current Widgets
+1- かな widget:
+gives unlimited japanese kana quizes.

+2- timer widget:
+sets a timer.